parmentelat/nbhosting/fedora/installation.md

 * **SSL certificates**: in case of a reinstallation:
   * ***don't forget*** to back up SSL certificate and especially ***the private key***
   * this is stored in dir `/root/ssl-certificate/`

+# see also

+* companion file `configuration.md` is an attempt at describing all the places where changes can be needed

 # disk partitioning